Pursuing Primary Custody of Your Child

 - Developmental and emotional needs of the children

 - Strength of both child-parent relationships

 - Whether the parents have a previous history of domestic abuse

-- If the child is of sufficient age and mental capacity, their wishes are also taken into account
+- If the child is of sufficient age and mental capacity, the court takes their wishes into consideration

 Even if parents agree to joint custody, primary custody or some other arrangement, a judge will still review the agreement to determine it meets the best interests standard based on Nevada custody laws.